-The Audit Committee has met up with the independent auditors without the presence of management, to discuss the results of their audit and their evaluation of the systems of internal accounting issues.
+The Audit Committee has met up twice with the independent auditors without the presence of management, to discuss the results of their audit and their evaluation of the systems of internal accounting issues.

-A breakdown of the audit fees paid to the Company's independent auditors is disclosed in page 42 of the Annual Report.
+A breakdown of the audit fees paid to the Company's independent auditors is disclosed in page 45 of the Annual Report.
 The Audit Committee has reviewed the independent auditor's non-audit services to satisfy itself that the nature and extent of such services has not prejudiced the independence and objectivity of the independent auditors.
-The amount of non-audit services fees paid in FY2020 was \$\$5,000.
+The amount of non-audit services fees paid in FY2021 was \$\$5,000.

 The independent auditors of the Company and its Singapore-incorporated subsidiary corporations are Nexia TS Public Accounting Corporation, Singapore ("Nexia").
 The Company's Malaysia-incorporated subsidiary corporation, Inovatif Media Asia Sdn Bhd, is audited by YTS & Associate, Malaysia.
 For the purpose of the consolidated financial statements, these financial statements are reviewed by Nexia.
-Accordingly, the Company has complied with Rules 712, 715 and 716 of the Rules of Catalist of SGX-ST.
+Accordingly, the Company has complied with Rules 712, 715 and 716 of the Catalist Rules.

 The Audit Committee recognizes the need to maintain a balance between the independence and objectivity of the independent auditors and the work carried out by the independent auditors based on value for money consideration.
-The Audit Committee is satisfied with the independence and objectivity of the independent auditors and has recommended that Nexia be re-appointed as the Company's independent auditor in respect of the financial year ending 31 March 2021.
+The Audit Committee is satisfied with the independence and objectivity of the independent auditors and has recommended that Nexia be re-appointed as the Company's independent auditor in respect of the financial year ending 31 March 2022.

-To keep abreast of the changes in accounting standards and issues which have an impact on financial statements, discussions are held with the independent auditors when they attend the Audit Committee meetings every half yearly.
+To keep abreast of the changes in accounting standards and issues which have an impact on financial statements, discussions are held with and changes/ updates in accounting standards are presented by the independent auditors when they attend the Audit Committee meetings every half yearly.